You are here

 Attorneys create documents on their own computers just as they do now.
 However, instead of printing the documents on paper and delivering them to the Court, the attorneys save the documents in a portable document format (Adobe Acrobat PDF) that allows other system users to view the documents in their original format, regardless of the type of computer or word processing system that was used to create the documents or is being used to view them.

 Attorneys access the Court's electronic filing system over the Internet.
-After establishing their identity by entering a Court assigned user identification name and password, attorneys enter the case number in which their document is to be filed, the name of the party for whom the document is being filed and the type of document being submitted (answer, answer with cross-claim, etc.).
+After establishing their identity by entering their upgraded PACER username and password, attorneys enter the case number in which their document is to be filed, the name of the party for whom the document is being filed and the type of document being submitted (answer, answer with cross-claim, etc.).
 The document is then transmitted to the Court's computer.
 Once the document is received by the Court, the electronic filing system:

-• Sends a receipt to the sender verifying that the document has been received.
+• Sends a notice of electronic filing (NEF) to the sender verifying that the document has been received.

 • Updates the docket sheet.